 - Students with a Dutch or foreign certificate of higher education that indicates that they have knowledge and understanding of and subject-specific skills in international relations, in particular theories and methods of International Relations, at academic Bachelor's level shall be admitted to the degree programme.

-- 2. Holders of a certificate from the Bachelor's degree programme in International Relations and International Organization of the University of Groningen or from another Dutch university, and holders from the Bachelor's degree programme European Languages and Cultures (profile Politics and Society) who started the programme from 1 September 2016 or later are expected to have the knowledge, understanding and skills listed in Article 2.1.1 and will be admitted to the degree programme on that basis.
+- 2. Holders of a certificate from the Bachelor's degree programme in International Relations and International Organization of the University of Groningen or from another Dutch university, and holders from the Bachelor's degree programme European Languages and Cultures (profile Politics and Society) who started the programme from 1 September 2016 or later, are expected to have the knowledge, understanding and skills listed in Article 2.1.1 and will be admitted to the degree programme on that basis.

-- 3. Holders of a certificate from the Bachelor's degree programme in
+- 3. Holders of a certificate from the Bachelor's degree programme International Relations and International Law (IRIL) from University College Groningen are expected to have the knowledge, understanding and skills listed in Article 2.1.1, and will be admitted to the degree programme on that basis, if they have completed the following set of courses:

+- International Relations Theories (and Practice) (5 ECTS)

+- International Politics (5 ECTS)

+- Statistics 1 (5 ECTS)

+- Two of the following three qualitative methods courses: Qualitative Data Collection & Analysis (5 ECTS); Interpretive Methods (5 ECTS); Advanced Argumentation and Critical Thinking (5 ECTS)

+- 4. Holders of a certificate from the Bachelor's degree programme in

-- American Studies.
+- American Studies,

 - Communication and Information Studies,

-- European Languages and Cultures (profile Politics and Society),
+- European Languages and Cultures (profiles Culture & Literature and Language & Society Politics and Society),

 - History,

 - Media Studies,

 - Middle Eastern Studies, or

 - Minorities and Multilingualism